Galomer310/Portfolio-2025/README.md

 # Portfolio Website

 This portfolio website showcases my skills, projects, and professional journey as a web developer.
-It includes interactive elements, such as a driving game on the "About" page that highlights my technical skills in a fun and engaging way.
+It includes interactive elements, such as an alien hovering game on the "About" page that highlights my technical skills in a fun and engaging way.

 ## Features